rohan-nehra/Flame-Diagnostics/README.md

 II.
 Calculation of Laminar Burning Velocity Using Abel inversion III.
 Intensity Distribution at Different Axial Locations of Flame

-MATLAB app is also attached "Flame_Diagnostic_App.mlapp"
+MATLAB app is also attached: "Flame_Diagnostic_App.mlapp"